Britain to withdraw troops from Mali peacekeeping force

 British Armed Forces Minister James Heappey told parliament recent coups in Mali had undermined international efforts to help bring peace in the country, which has seen growing violence in recent years by groups linked to al-Qaeda and Islamic State.

-"This government cannot deploy our nation's military to provide security when the host countries government is not willing to work with us to deliver lasting stability and security," Heappey said.
+"This government cannot deploy our nation's military to provide security when the host country's government is not willing to work with us to deliver lasting stability and security," Heappey said.

 The Malian's government's partnership with Wagner, which has also been linked to human rights abuses, was counterproductive to security in the region, he added.

-Heappey said Britain's commitment to West Africa and UN work in the region would continue.
-Britain sent troops to Mali late in 2020 to provide reconnaissance support to the UN peacekeeping mission of about 14,000 personnel.
+Heappey said Britain's commitment to West Africa and U.N. work in the region would continue.
+Britain sent troops to Mali late in 2020 to provide reconnaissance support to the peacekeeping mission of about 14,000 personnel.

+Mali's army spokesperson Souleymane Dembele did not immediately respond to a request for comment.

+The U.N. peacekeeping mission in Mali - MINUSMA - referred to a comment by U.N.
+Secretary-General Antonio Guterres' deputy spokesman, Farhan Haq, in New York on Monday.

 ((saisachin.r@tr.com; Twitter: @sachinr27;))